Missouri's 8th congressional district: Composition

+Characteristics

 Missouri's 8th is a relatively diverse congressional district.
 Although it is quite conservative and Republican-leaning at the federal level, Democrats formerly performed well here in local and state elections.
 Bill Clinton, a Democrat from neighboring Arkansas, carried the previous 8th district both times in 1992 and 1996; since then, however, voters in the district have solidly supported the past three Republican presidential nominees.

 At the local level, Republicans control a majority of elected county offices in Southeast Missouri.
 In presidential elections, Democratic candidates formerly performed best in the Bootheel, an agricultural area that is the most impoverished region in the district (and the state, for that matter).
 It has a wide majority of whites and a significant minority of African Americans.
 Democrats also used to do well in the Lead Belt region, which contains a core constituency of voters who belong to labor unions, particularly in the mining industry.

 The district takes in a large swath of the Bible Belt with evangelical Protestantism being the dominant religion in most counties in the district.
 This influence is demonstrated in conservative voters' positions on social issues such as abortion, gay rights and gun control.
 Racially, this district is predominantly white.
 Many voters here maintain a rural lifestyle where agriculture and farming are the backbone of the economy and are important issues of concern.
 Socioeconomically, it is the poorest district in Missouri (when measured by the median household income adjusted by inflation).